ourgenerationshs/ourgeneration/_posts/2022-09-01-welcome-to-our-generation-club.md

 ---
 layout: post
-title:  "Welcome to  Our Generation Club Official Website!"
+title:  "Welcome to "Our Generation"!"
 author: Melody Yu
 categories: [News, Articles]
 image: assets/images/ourgeneration.jpeg
 tags: [sticky]
 ---

+We build connections between global current events & young adults in our generation.

 Thanks for stopping by!
-We'll post articles, useful links, and new events for students going to SHS Our Generation Club!
+We’ll post articles, editions, and updates from "Our Generation"!